Ana Barbachan

 Ana Luiza Busato Barbachan (born 15 August 1989 in Porto Alegre) is a Brazilian sports sailor.
 She was chosen by Olympic medalist Fernanda Oliveira to be her new partner in the 470 class after Oliveira's 2009 split with Isabel Swan.
-Barbachan has since competed with Oliveira at two Olympic Games, London 2012 (finishing 6th) and Rio 2016 (finishing 8th).
+Barbachan has since competed with Oliveira at three Olympic Games, London 2012 (finishing 6th), Rio 2016 (finishing 8th). and Tokyo 2020 (9th).

-She represented Brazil at the 2020 Summer Olympics.